-The ultimate impact of the COVID-19 pandemic on the Group remained uncertain at the date on which the consolidated financial statements were approved for issuance.
-Management has assessed the potential cash generation and the liquidity of the Group, and mitigating actions which have been and may be taken to reduce discretionary spending, other operating cash outflows, and non-essential and non-committed capital expenditures.
-On the basis of these assessments, the Group has determined that, at the date on which the consolidated financial statements were approved for issuance, the use of the going concern basis to prepare the consolidated financial statements is appropriate.
+Management has assessed the potential cash generation and the liquidity of the Group, and COVID-19 mitigating actions which have been and may be taken to reduce discretionary spending, other operating cash outflows, and non-essential and non-committed capital expenditures.
+On the basis of these assessments, management has determined that, at the date on which the consolidated financial statements were approved for issuance, the use of the going concern basis to prepare the consolidated financial statements is appropriate.